-It’s a beautiful, sunny day in April, 15°C in the mountains.
-I’m on top of the world, literally, in Bormio, a beautiful resort in Northern Italy.
-I’ve been snowboarding the entire day and I’m content in the warm sun.
-A week ago, when I arrived, I sadly looked at this slope from below; “I’ll never get the courage to ride that“, I was thinking.
-Yet here I am, starting down the slope singing out loud: “I haaadd, the time of my liffe!
-And I never felt this way before…“.
-It was easy, it was fast, it was an incredible achievement for the (still) beginner me.
+It’s a beautiful, sunny day on April, 15°C in the mountains.
+I’m on top of the world in Bormio, a beautiful resort in Northern Italy.
+I’ve been snowboarding the entire day and am content in the warm sun.
+A week ago, when I arrived, I sadly looked at this slope from below; “I’ll never get the courage to ride that”, I thought.
+Yet here I am, starting down the hill singing out loud: “I haaadd the time of my liffe!
+And I never felt this way before…”.
+It was easy, it was fast, and it was an incredible achievement for the (still) beginner me.

-This is where I made the decision to live a different kind of life.
-Back then I was employed by the biggest corporation in Romania, and I was miserable.
-It’s a cliché nowadays, but about nine years ago everybody dreamt of a stable, corporate job, that payed really well.
-I just had to figure out what I can do that (1) brings my soul joy, (2) helps others, and (3) can bring me the income I want to live a fulfilling life.
+This is where I decided to live a different kind of life.
+Back then, I was miserable and was employed by the most enormous corporation in Romania.
+It’s a cliché nowadays, but about nine years ago, everybody dreamt of a stable, corporate job that paid well.
+So I just had to figure out what I could do that (1) brings my soul joy, (2) helps others, and (3) can bring me the income I want to live a fulfilling life.

-I’ve been sharing this approach (call it a framework) with friends and colleagues that were pursuing their own goals and it helped them.
-They asked that I put it in writing, so here it is (don’t worry, this is not a “look at my successful life and buy something” kind-of-blogpost).
+I’ve been sharing this approach (call it a framework) with friends and colleagues pursuing their own goals, and it helped them.
+So naturally, they asked that I put it in writing, so here it is (don’t worry, this is not a “look at my successful life and buy something” kind of blog post).

 1. Figure out what makes your heart sing